dsanson/carnap-javascript/README.md

 ## save-work.js

-Status: works unreliably, which makes it useless
+Status: works

 This script implements persistent student work, saving the work a student has done on exercises to the Carnap server using the `AssignmentState` API.
-It doesn't support Sequent Calculus or Gentzen-Prawitz exercises.
+It currently doesn't support Syntax/Parsing problems, Sequent Calculus problems, or Gentzen-Prawitz deductions.

-More importantly, it doesn't work reliably.
-I believe the issue is a timing problem, as it sometimes tries to reload student work before Carnap is done initializing the exercises.
-But I'm not sure about that.

 TODO:

-- [ ] make reliable
+- [ ] add support for syntax problems
-- [ ] add support for Sequent Calculus and Gentzen-Prawitz (using Carnap's JSON serialization?)
+- [ ] add support for Sequent Calculus problems
+- [ ] add support for Gentzen-Prawitz deductions

 ## youtube-embed.js